FabricMC/community/docs/welcome.md

 2️⃣ Use English if possible
 3️⃣ Treat all users with patience and respect, and consider other people's personal circumstances (e.g. epilepsy, identity, plurality, PTSD, culture, race, sexuality, etc)
-4️⃣ Communicate in an appropriate and non-discriminatory manner, and don't provoke or harass others 5️⃣ Don't ping/mention other users to draw attention to your support requests, or to be hostile/annoying 6️⃣ Keep all projects legal and appropriate, and follow licensing requirements — for example, no piracy, malware or troll projects, and all code examples must avoid sexual and discriminatory language
+4️⃣ Communicate in an appropriate and non-discriminatory manner, and don't provoke or harass others 5️⃣ Don't mention (aka ping) other users to draw attention to your support requests, or to be hostile/annoying 6️⃣ Keep all projects legal and appropriate, and follow licensing requirements — for example, no piracy, malware or troll projects, and all code examples must avoid sexual and discriminatory language
 7️⃣ Follow the given topics and guidelines for each channel 8️⃣ Do not mention names from MCP, Mojang or other proprietary mappings, even if you use spoilers